JoaoCampos07/Docker/General-questions.md

 ### What is a container ?
 An __isolated environment__ for running an application(or applications).
 A container is like a virtual machine in the sense that provides a isolated environment to run our applications.
 Can be stopped and restarted.
 Is just a OS process, but a special kind of process because it was is own File System.

+### Why can i think of a container was instance of a process ?
+Because just like a process a container does not maintain persistent state.
+However, we need to think of it was a `special process` that was is own File System.

 ### What is the advantages of containerization ?
 Containers offer the __benefits of isolation, portability, agility, scalability, and control__ across the whole application lifecycle workflow.